tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: make 'apparatus' a synonym for control_panel
 	- TBD: add '* apparatus' as trigger to goblin_attack_mach
 - TBD: interpreter idea => permitted verbs & synonyms by class (e.g. 'doff' for Garment)
+- TBD: exit() should apply to chairs and doors => move to Perch / Nook class
+- TBD: should have 'go in gate' and 'enter gate' as synonyms for 'go north' from entrance?
+	- IDEA: standard feature of doors & rooms ??
+- IDEA: verb synonyms per obj with 'move' as a broadly used and variable synonym??
+	- verb synonuyms linked to class / class method?
+	- perhaps additional, optional cusotm verb synonyms as an obj attribute?
+- TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
+	- TBD: also want to enable 'go in' and 'go out' of chair
+- TBD: sort out synonyms like 'stand' and 'sit' and 'lie'
+- Interpreter enhancements:
+	- noun synonyms (list in place of base_name)
+	- verb synonyms (attribute of Class?
+Should verbs associated with obj???)
+	- enable "take all", "drop all"
+	- randomize frequent responses (e.g. "in your spell book you see...")
+- re-institue remove() verb for Garment; 'take' as synonym
+	- worn obj take() => "You're already wearing it"
+	- obj on floor remove() => "Taken" (i.e. is synonym)

 Preposition Handling: